 The NTSB lists distracted driving as a high-priority concern across all modes of transportation.
 In 2014, the FMCSA and the Hazardous Materials Safety Administration jointly published texting and mobile phone restrictions.
 The rules prevent truckers from texting or reading texts.
 They also limit phone use to interactions with one button only.

-Distracted driving laws tend to focus on digital devices, but distracted driving involves many other types of behaviors.
+Distracted driving laws tend to focus on digital devices, but distracted driving accidents involve many other types of behaviors.
 The NTSB recognizes that “…executing any task other than driving is dangerous and risks a crash…” They see personal electronic devices as a widespread problem.
 Consequently, they’ve made several recommendations.

 Exhaustion and inadequate rest impair truckers in ways similar to alcohol and drugs.
 As the NHTSA explains, when a drowsy driver causes an accident, it’s often difficult for law enforcement officials to prove.
 The NTSB sees fatigue-related accidents as a pervasive transportation problem.
 They believe drowsy driving is underreported, as it doesn’t leave “telltale signs.”
 They also explain that sometimes lack of sleep is a matter of sleep quality, personal issues, or medical problems.